- Averie Cooks - https://www.averiecooks.com -

 White Chocolate-Dipped Oreo Cookie Balls — This Oreo balls recipe uses just 4 simple ingredients!
 If you’re looking for an easy no-bake dessert for cookie swaps or gift exchanges, this is it!

-Holiday Special K Bars — Super chewy, gooey, FAST, easy, no-bake cereal bars loaded with peanut butter, chocolate, and sprinkles!!
+Holiday Special K Bars — Super chewy, gooey, FAST, easy, no-bake cereal bars loaded with peanut butter, chocolate, and sprinkles!
 Like scotcheroos but with Special K!
-Great for impromptu hostess gifts or cookie exchanges because they’re irresistible!!
+Great for impromptu hostess gifts or cookie exchanges because they’re irresistible!

-Chocolate Peanut Butter Stacks — If you need a ridiculously easy, no-bake dessert for a party, holiday cookie exchange, or just have a spur of the moment craving for chocolate and peanut butter, this is a perfect recipe.
+Chocolate Peanut Butter Stacks — If you need a ridiculously easy, no-bake dessert for a party, holiday cookie exchange, or just have a spur-of-the-moment craving for chocolate and peanut butter, this is a perfect recipe.